 In another sense grounding is simply rooting yourself to the present moment.
 A mind, body technique that uses visualisation as a thread to connect you to something stronger and more stable than you feel in the present moment.
 It can also engage sight, sound, touch, smell, taste in placing you in a present state of mind.

-If I am doing this as a daily practice during times of stress I will take time to remove my shoes and stand outside on the lawn.
+During really stressful days take time to remove your shoes (weather permitting) and stand outside on the lawn.
 Otherwise it can be carried out sitting on a bus, at your desk, at a party with your shoes on to bring you into your body and out of your busy head.

-I take a deep breath in and with my out breath imagine the beginnings of roots emerging from the soles of my feet.
+Take a deep breath in and with your out breath imagine roots emerging from the soles of your feet.
 With the next breath the roots touch the earth and pierce through the top of the soil.
 With each consecutive breath the roots travel deeper and deeper into the earth.
-I imagine the worms and bugs, the roots of the trees and layers of soil type.
+Imagine the worms and bugs, the roots of the trees and layers of soil type.
 My roots travel further still into the earth to hold me in a peaceful and stable state of mind and body.

-If you can see mountains around you then this exercise is even better but you don’t need them.
+You do not need mountains around you for this exercise.
 It is about the solid foundational shape of the mountain, a triangle.